Ludvig-Hedin/ai_agent/README.md

 - Actions are logged for audit purposes
 - Consider using headless mode in production for better security

+## Authentication

+This project uses Supabase for authentication.
+The following authentication methods are supported:

+- Email/Password
+- Google OAuth

+To configure Google authentication, you need to set up a Google OAuth client in the Google Cloud Console and add the client ID and secret to your Supabase project.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.